-Following is a selection of articles that reference me, quote me or have been written by me.
+Following is a selection of articles that reference me or my work, quote me or have been written by me.

 Fast Forward Column – National Business Review New Zealand (Nov 2016)